 A: CLICK HERE to view and download the current NHRA Summit Racing Jr. Drag Racing League Rulebook.
 The Rulebook is also available for purchase at NHRAStore.com or by calling NHRA Membership Services, 626-250-2490.

 Q: Is there a school where I can learn to drive?

-A: There are no schools or other type of formal training where you can learn to drive a Jr. Dragster.
+A: NHRA is not affiliated with any schools or other type of formal training where you can learn to drive a Jr. Dragster.
 Before you get involved in the sport, you may want to attend a Jr. race at one of your local NHRA tracks to see what all is involved with it.
 Go through the pits and ask Jr. racers/parents and other officials their advice for getting started.
 To find a track near you, go to the member track directory.

 Q: Can I get a sponsor?